Springfield Native Mark Reeves to be Elevated to Executive Director Following Childress Retirement - NewsBreak

 Reeves will become the fifth Executive Director in the association’s history and will have been preceded by Bernard Childress (2009-2022), Ronnie Carter (1986-2009), Gill Gideon (1972-86) and the association’s first director, Mr. A.F.
 Bridges (1946-72).

-The post Springfield Native Mark Reeves to be Elevated to Executive Director Following Childress Retirement appeared first on Cheatham County Source .
+The post Springfield Native Mark Reeves to be Elevated to Executive Director Following Childress Retirement appeared first on Wilson County Source .

 Comments / 0